Updated: 3 days ago

 Mindful eating helps us tune into our hunger, feelings of fullness, and increases overall food satisfaction.
 And regularly practicing it has been shown to reduce overeats, support weight loss, improve your food relationship, and boost feelings of satiety and satisfaction at meal time.

 Mindless eating vs. mindful eating.

-With mindless eating, your focus isn’t solely on your food and the overall eating experience.
-You might be eating while catching up on episodes of your favorite show or scrolling on your smartphone.
+With mindless eating, your focus isn’t solely on your food and the eating experience.
+You might be eating while catching up on episodes of your favorite show or scrolling your phone.
 Or maybe you’re eating while you’re walking, driving, or chatting on the phone.
 The common factor in all of these scenarios?
-You’re eating distracted and typically very quickly.
+You’re eating distracted and often eating very quickly.
 This type of distracted eating often results in consuming more than you realize (or intended to), and in a short period of time.
 If you’re used to eating on-the-go or while multi-tasking, there’s a good chance that you have become accustomed to eating in a more mindless state.

 Mindful eating is a whole different ball game.
-It’s about enjoying your food, every morsel, every bite.
-Taking your time to enjoy a snack or meal, engaging your senses with every mouthful, soaking in the sights, scents, textures, and flavors of your food.
+It’s about enjoying your food, every morsel, every bite and lick.
+Taking the time to enjoy your snack or meal, engaging your senses with every mouthful, soaking in the sights, scents, textures, and flavors of your food.

-Why is slowing down and appreciating each bite so important?
-Experts agree it takes around 20 minutes for your brain to register that you’re full.
-Mindful eating helps support your ability to recognize these fullness cues by being more present with your food and your body, which is especially important in supporting a healthy relationship with food and your eat better goals.
+Why is slowing down and appreciating your food so important?
+Experts agree it takes around 20 minutes for your brain to register feelings of fullness.
+Eating more slowly helps support your ability to recognize these fullness cues by being more present with your food and your body, which is especially important in supporting a healthy relationship with food and your eat better goals.

-When you eat mindlessly, it is much easier to eat a bunch of extra calories before your brain can actually catch up, leaving you feeling stuffed instead of satisfied.
+When you eat mindlessly, it is much easier to scarf down a bunch of extra calories before your brain can really catch up, leaving you feeling stuffed rather than satisfied.

 How can you make the transition from mindless to mindful eating?